In our Constant Contact vs ConvertKit review, we’ll be looking at the two platforms in detail, to help you decide which one you’d prefer.

 Automations are as you’d imagine, a series of events based on a trigger.
 They have a range of good templates, including an evergreen newsletter, evergreen product pitch, product launch, and webinar hosting.

 It’s a great, visual platform, very easy to use, and will even walk you through the steps you need to take to complete it (like creating a landing page to send people to).
 You can easily customize each step to suit your needs.
-The automations go beyond emails – it incorporates eCommerce, too.
+The marketing automation goes beyond emails – it incorporates eCommerce, too.
 You can build very effective, personalized automations here – it’s a real strength of the platform.